MdSaidurR/Muslim-World-BIZ/README.md

 # Muslim-World-BIZ
-This is an event website developed using Bootstrap and PHP.
+This is an event website developed using Bootstrap and PHP and it was developed in 2019.
 Website link : https://muslimworldbiz.com/